Post

 It has been a while since the last milestone, and most of that time disappeared into the unglamorous but important question of what kind of file format I wanted to commit to.
 It felt like the moment I moved from memory to disk, every casual design choice started feeling a lot less casual.

-BeachDB v0.0.3 is the milestone where the LSM diagram stops bluffing.
+BeachDB v0.0.3 is the milestone where the LSM diagram stops bluffing about data on disk.

 This post walks through what changed in the engine, what one of those files looks like on disk, why the format looks the way it does, and how I convinced myself the bytes were not lying.